wpilibsuite/sysid/README.md

 ### To run development versions of SysId

 1. Extract the files from the downloaded zip file
-2. Extract the files rom the zip file located in the root of the extracted folder
+2. Extract the files from the zip file located in the root of the extracted folder
 3. Open the folder named after your operating system (ex: linux, windows, macOS)
 4. Open the folder named x86_64
 5. Run the executable named sysid